DataNumen Outlook Repair is the most effective way to fix corrupt Outlook PST files:

 Outlook 2003-2010 now supports to open several PST files together in the left panel.
 Therefore, it is highly recommended to move your emails into several different PST files with the Outlook rules, to reduce the size of each PST file.

 - Do NOT let your old-format PST file approach 2GB.
-Microsoft Outlook 2002 and earlier versions limit the size of Personal Folders (PST) file to 2GB.
+Microsoft Outlook 2002 and prior versions restrict the Personal Folders (PST) file size to a maximum of 2GB.
 Whenever the PST file size is close to 2GB, you will encounter variable problems and the PST file is prone to corruption.
 Therefore, always make sure your old-format PST file is less than 1.5GB is a good practice.

 - Do NOT operate on large volume of emails.
 Microsoft Outlook will dead-lock if you operate a large number of emails in one time.
 And after dead-lock, you will have to shut-down Outlook abnormally which will very likely cause PST file corruption.
 A experiential limit is 10,000 emails.
 Therefore, when trying to select, move, copy or delete more than 10,000 emails, do not operate them in one batch.
 Instead, operate at most 1,000 emails at a time, repeat the operation until all the emails are processed.